What is the Nursing Process?

 Using a problem-solving approach as a basis for nursing practice requires the use of critical thinking and decision-making.
 Some experts have referred to that thinking more recently as clinical reasoning.
 The 2020 NCLEX-RN® Test Plan identifies the nursing process as one of five integrated processes which is defined as “a scientific, clinical reasoning approach to client care that includes assessment, analysis, planning, implementation, and evaluation” (NCSBN, 2019, p.5).
 Note that this definition does not include Diagnosis; rather the second step of the nursing process is labeled as Analysis.

-The NCLEX-RN® and NCLEX-PN® do not measure the nursing graduate’s knowledge of nursing diagnoses (NDs) because NDs are not universally used as originally intended as a standardized language, even in the United States where the nursing diagnosis movement began.
+The NCLEX-RN® and NCLEX-PN® do not measure the nursing graduate’s knowledge of nursing diagnoses (NDs) because NDs are not universally used as originally intended as a standardized language, even in the United States where the NANDA nursing diagnosis list began.
 Yet many faculty continue to teach the nursing process as a five-step ADPIE approach.

 Comparing the Nursing Process and Clinical Judgment